zdravkov/kendo-docs/api/javascript/ui/grid.md

 Returns the data item to which the specified table row is bound.

-**Note to developers using the Grid's MVC wrapper: the Grid must be Ajax-bound, otherwise the widget's dataSource instance does not contain the serialized data.**
+> When using the **Grid's MVC wrapper**, the Grid must be **Ajax-bound** for the dataItem() method to work.
+When using server binding, the dataSource instance does not contain the serialized data items.

 #### Parameters